Most women with genitopelvic pain/penetration disorder cannot tolerate insertion of any object into the vagina.

 A rigid hymen or another congenital abnormality: Surgery to correct it

 Estrogen can be inserted into the vagina as a cream (with a plastic applicator), as a tablet, or in a ring (similar to a diaphragm).
 These topical forms of estrogen can relieve symptoms that affect the vagina and urinary tract.
 If women are also having hot flashes, doctors may instead prescribe estrogen taken by mouth or estrogen patches applied to the skin.
-If women have a uterus (that is, they have not had a hysterectomy), they are given estrogen plus progestogen (a version of the hormone progesterone) because taking estrogen alone increases risk of cancer of the lining of the uterus Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+If women have a uterus (that is, they have not had a hysterectomy), they are given estrogen plus progestogen (a version of the hormone progesterone) because taking estrogen alone increases risk of cancer of the lining of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrial cancer).
+It... read more (endometrial cancer).
 Low doses of estrogen are used.
 Estrogen patches are usually preferred over tablets for postmenopausal women.

 In postmenopausal women, a synthetic form of dehydroepiandrosterone (DHEA) called prasterone, inserted into the vagina, can also relieve vaginal dryness and make sex less painful.